-I owe a lot of my inspirations to a lot of different people.
-Here are just a few of them that I could remember.
+The Bad Game Hall of Fame owes a lot of inspirations to a lot of different people.
+Here are just a few of them.

 Been following this Briton since I saw his first POP Station review way back in ‘06.
 Honestly one of the first online personalities who got me thinking about possibly establishing my own sort of presence on the Internet, as he made it look so much fun.
 I reckon he covers more cheapo Poundland products than video games at this current point in time, but he’s still a great source of entertainment regardless.

 Mark is the kind of guy you wanna drink cold beer and discuss the finer points of Truxton with.
 His passion for classic games and ultra-chill vibes are much appreciated in a day and age of shrieking teeny-boppers shouting over modern releases.
 His love for the Vectrex is real, and it is beautiful.